JBL's L52 Classic are its smallest retro-modern speakers yet

 Despite their smaller size, JBL claims that they still pack a big sound.
 We wouldn't bet against the size or quality of their sound considering the impressive sonics of their siblings, which we awarded five stars to for their punchy, entertaining performances.

-The JBL L52 Classic will be available in black, blue or orange, as pictured, and will ship later this year, priced £1000 ($1000) a pair.
+The JBL L52 Classic will be available in black, blue or orange, as pictured, and will ship later this year, priced £1000 ($1000, AU$1899) a pair.
 They launch alongside the Classic range-inspired JBL L75ms all-in-one system.

 MORE: